Jie people: Sixteen Kingdoms

-Shi Hu shifted the capital to Ye and ruled over northern China for roughly 15 years.
-Records describe him as a brutal tyrant who oppressed the common people through his excessive building projects, concubine collection and military campaigns.
-By the end of his reign, he was troubled by a succession crisis, and after his death in 349, his family members engaged in an internecine struggle over the throne.
-During the course of the conflict, Shi Hu's adopted Han Chinese grandson, Shi Min, was promised the role of Crown Prince, but soon took control of the emperor and capital by force after his promise was reneged upon.
-The Zhao state then split into two parts when Shi Zhi, a son of Shi Hu, formed a faction against Shi Min in the old capital of Xiangguo.
+After Shi Le's death in 333 AD, Shi Hu violently seized power from his son, Shi Hong and usurped the throne the following year.
+During his 15-year reign of terror, Shi Hu shifted the capital to Ye and frequently oppressed the common Chinese people through corvée and conscriptions.
+At the same time, he also promoted the spread of Buddhism through the Kuchean monk, Fotu Cheng.
+Shi Hu also attempted to expand his empire's borders, but had minimal success.
+After he died in 349 AD, his family members engaged in a brutal internecine struggle for the throne, and during the course of the conflict, his adopted Chinese grandson, Shi Min forcibly took control of the emperor and capital.
+The Later Zhao was split into two as Shi Zhi, a son of Shi Hu, mounted his opposition to Shi Min from the old capital at Xiangguo.

-After surviving multiple assassination attempts, Shi Min suspected that he could not trust the Jie and tribespeople in Ye.
-In 349, he ordered the killing of every Jie and hu people, identifying them by their high noses and full beards.
-Shi Min personally led his soldiers to massacre the tribes in Ye while his generals purged their armies of tribesmen.
-According to some sources, more than 200,000 of them were slain, but a large portion of them were also Han Chinese who were mistaken due to their facial features.
-Regardless, the culling order appears to have had an adverse effect on the Jie population.
-Later that year, Shi Min massacred the Shi clan in Ye, changed his name to Ran Min and proclaimed himself Emperor of (Ran) Wei.
-He also reversed the genocide policy to avoid causing more tribesmen to join Shi Zhi's side.
+Following several failed attempts on his life, Shi Min suspected that he could no longer trust the Jie and Hu people living within Ye.
+By the end of the year, he ordered the killing of every Jie and Hu, identifying them by their high noses and full beards.
+Shi Min personally led his soldiers to massacre the tribes in Ye while his generals purged their armies of the tribesmen.
+According to some sources, more than 200,000 of them were slain, but a large portion of them were also Han Chinese who were mistaken by their facial features.
+In 350 AD, Shi Min slaughtered the Shi clan in Ye, changed his name to Ran Min and proclaimed himself Emperor of (Ran) Wei.

-In 351, the final ruler of Later Zhao, Shi Zhi and his family were massacred in Xiangguo, bringing the dynasty to an end.
-The last member of the Shi clan fled to the Eastern Jin in Jiankang, but was executed upon his arrival.
-The remaining Jie people eventually became subjects of the Xianbei-led Former Yan, who defeated Ran Min and conquered the Hebei and Shandong regions.
+Ran Min's genocide policy appears to have ceased shortly after, as he granted his son the title of chanyu to win back the support of the tribes.
+Regardless, his killing order had already had an adverse effect the Jie population.
+The civil war ended with the massacre of Shi Zhi and his family at Xiangguo in 351 AD, bringing an end to the Later Zhao.
+The last members of the Shi clan fled to the Eastern Jin in the south, where they were all sentenced to death upon their arrival.
+The remaining Jie people were eventually annexed by the Xianbei-led Former Yan, who defeated Ran Min and conquered northeastern China.